troclaux/notes/compilers.md

 > [!NOTE]
 > the conversion of file extensions above is specific to C
-> the assembler receives assembly code (input) and converts it into machine code (output)
+> the assembler receives assembly code (input) and converts it into object code (output)
 > the linker receives object files (input) and combines them into an executable file (output)
 > the loader loads the executable file into memory and prepares it for execution

+- object code: partially compiled machine code but not yet linked into a complete executable

 - other languages' compiler/interpreter will translate to different types of files
   - for example, in python: file.py => bytecode => file.pyc